josecamachop/MEDA-Toolbox/README.md

 <h2>Items in the folder</h2>

-- GUIDELINES.md: Guidelines for the use of the MEDA Toolbox (Please, read first)

 - LICENSE.txt: License for reuse

 - toolbox: latent variable models and auxility methods, including pcaEig (PCA), kernelpls & simpls (PLS), asca & apca & vasca (ANOVA+PCA)